- Oops!Something went wrong.Please try again later.

 Container Store Group became profitable within the last five years.
-That would generally be considered a positive, so we are surprised to see the share price is down.
+Most would consider that to be a good thing, so it's counter-intuitive to see the share price declining.
 Other metrics might give us a better handle on how its value is changing over time.

 A Different Perspective